 As for the 11 rooms, which are housed in a traditional hop barn, they're peaceful, minimalist and very natural – in keeping with the ethos of the farm.
 Think retro designer furnishings, sheepskin rugs (which you can take home from the on-site shop), pressed wildflowers and views of rolling vineyards.
 Or get even closer to nature in a bell tent.
-The whole estate was restored by eco-minded winemaker Ben Walgate, who started out stomping the grapes with his own feet, and has still not installed a phone line or WiFi (yet).
-Good for him.
+The whole estate was restored by eco-minded winemaker Ben Walgate, who started out stomping the grapes with his own feet.
 The Tillingham experience is not about luxury (although it's very comfortable): it's about a complete change of scenery and pace, and a reconnection not only with the earth, but also with your soul, your taste buds, and the lucky friend you bring.

 - The setting is truly magical: sweeping views, ancient woodlands and a glimpse of sea between the rows of vines; we loved the sun decked terraces and alfresco summer seating

 - The bang-on-trend, seasonal, farm-to-table restaurant received rave reviews from us, do book in advance as it's understandably popular

 - Just 2 hours from London by road; or even less by train (1 hour to Rye, then a 10-minute taxi)

 - Stay longer to visit the historic town of Rye, its fishing harbour and the beach of Camber Sands

 - It's closed every Sunday night, Monday and Tuesday